digitag1971/MAAS/README.md

 - Energy and water collection

 ### Required Skills and Tools
-Basic 3D modeling and basic fabrication skills are required for participation in the workshops.
-The primary software tools will be Rhino 3d & Grasshopper, although other 3D modeling tools could also be used.
-Wood and metalworking tools will be provided on-site, while digital fabrication tools such as 3D printers, CNC routers, and robots, if available, could be utilized.
+Basic **3D modeling and basic fabrication skills** are required for participation in the workshops.
+The primary software tools will be **Rhino 3d & Grasshopper**, although other 3D modeling tools could also be used. **Wood and metalworking tools will be provided on-site**, while digital fabrication tools such as **3D printers, CNC routers, and robots**, if available, could be utilized.